-- The role of the CRN team is then to find new homes for these reusable goods.
+- The role of the Zero Waste Network team is then to find new homes for these reusable goods.
 Organisations that can make use of the goods in their existing or new activities will have the opportunity to visit the warehouse and take items.
-CRN has a responsibility to ensure that the materials are handled and processed by organisations in a way that meets good and safe practice.
+Zero Waste Network has a responsibility to ensure that the materials are handled and processed by organisations in a way that meets good and safe practice.

-- The Collectors will be trained by CRN to identify and handle reusable goods
+- The Collectors will be trained by Zero Waste Network to identify and handle reusable goods

-- We will add new items to the recoverables list as new markets are developed.
+- We will add new items to the recoverable list as new markets are developed.